apurv101/aimyable_docs/docs/overview.md

 - **Instruction Execution Engine & App Opening Engine**: These engines process instructions on the server.
 - **Vision Models & Prompt Engines**: Vision models (YOLO, Google Vision) and prompts predict the next action based on screenshots.
-- **Redis Temporary Storage**: Redis is used to store intermediate data such as extracted emails during task execution.
+- **Temporary Storage**: MongoDB is used to store intermediate data such as extracted emails during task execution.
 - **Caching**: Frequently repeated tasks are cached for faster processing.

 ## 7. Task Decomposition & Customization